Gum conditions and care

 Key points about gum conditions and care

-• Gum conditions range from a mild inflammation (redness and swelling) of your gums through to serious gum infection that causes bone and tooth loss.
+• Gum conditions range from a mild inflammation (redness and swelling) of your gums through to serious gum infection that causes bone loss and can cause tooth loss..

-• The keys to preventing gum conditions are to care for your teeth and gums every day and to not smoke.
+• The keys to preventing gum conditions are to care for your teeth and gums every day, to avoid smoking and have your diabetes well controlled.

 Lineup of toothbrushes